KBNLresearch/forensicImagingResources/doc/hardwareChecklist.md

 ### SCSI Cables

 * DLT-IV machine: default cable is compatible with the Adaptec 29320LPE controller.
 * DDS machine: default cable *not* compatible with Adaptec 29320LPE controller; would need an LD 50 (male) to 68-pin VHDCI 68 (male) cable.
+Or connect [this adapter](https://web.archive.org/web/20181002103944/https://www.ramelectronics.net/sm-044-r.aspx) (in: HD68, female; out: VHDCI male) to the existing cable.

 ## Reading the tapes